ongas/hs-price-tracker/UserStories/US05_Parse_Display_Product_Info.md

 ## Acceptance Criteria
 - The system parses product HTML and JSON data from BuyWisely pages.
 - Product details such as name, brand, image, price, and offers are extracted and shown to the user.
+- The seller URL is always extracted from the offers list (never from fallback or hydration fields).
-- If parsing fails, the user is notified or fallback logic is used.
+- If parsing fails, the user is notified.

 ---